USDA Hardiness Zone Finder

 The 1990 USDA Hardiness Zone Map

-The USDA Hardiness Zone Map is one of several maps developed to provide this critical climate information.
+This webpage is based on the 1990 USDA Hardiness Zone Map, which is one of several maps developed to provide this critical climate information.
 The USDA map is the one most gardeners in the eastern United States rely on, and the one that most national garden magazines, catalogs, books, and many nurseries currently use.
 This map divides North America into 11 separate zones.
-Each zone is 10?F warmer (or colder) in an average winter than the adjacent zone.
+Each zone is 10°F warmer (or colder) in an average winter than the adjacent zone.
 (In some versions of the map, each zone is further divided into "a" and "b" regions.)

 Great for the East